farahc123/tech501-week2/Securing the database.md

 # Security

+- Is the cloud more secure than on-premise?
+  - Not necessarily
+  - A level of effort and expertise is required to make things more secure in the cloud as you can still implement bad security practices in the cloud using IaaS
+  - It depends on the service model you're using; for example, if using IaaS, you have more control but more responsibility; whereas if you're using PaaS, patching is done for you, though you'll still need to ensure you secure passwords etc.
-- Ideally, we would use a Bastion server to secure the app and db vms, which would disallow ssh connection
+- Ideally, we would use a Bastion server to secure the app and db VMs, which would disallow ssh connection
 - However, these are expensive so we will use a **3-subnet architecture** for our VMs to **ensure that only the app VM can access the Internet and that noone but MongoDB can access the DB VM**
 - We will do this by adding a Network Virtual Appliance (NVA) and its own subnet (*dmz-subnet*) between the other two VMs
 - When securing our virtual network, we don't want to leave any ports open that we dont need